acts-project/acts/docs/plugins/dd4hep.rst

 function :func:`Acts::convertDD4hepDetector()`, where he/she needs to hand over the DD4hep world ``DetElement``.
-For a valid translation the user needs to make sure, that all prerequisites described above are met and that the right :class:`Acts::ActsExtension`'s are added during the DD4hep construction.
+For a valid translation the user needs to make sure, that all prerequisites described above are met and that the right :class:`Acts::ActsExtension`s are added during the DD4hep construction.